itsmmarc/jumphud/README.md

 ## Customization

-Change the speedo colour by editing `speedocolor.cfg` in `jumphud/cfg`.
+Swap the HUD into Casual Mode by clicking the logo on the main menu. (insert image here)

-Use `cl_hud_minmode 1` to hide health value and center ammo count.
+Use `cl_hud_minmode 1` or the button on the pause menu to hide health value and center ammo count.
+(Only works in Jump Mode)

 Toggle Tempus HUD, Speedos, and Chat using the buttons on the pause menu.

+Adjust the item menu background to your resolution by editing `CUSTOMIZATION/aspect_ratio.res`

+Edit and enable a custom HUD crosshair by editing `CUSTOMIZATION/crosshair.res`

+Change the speedo colour by editing `cfg/speedocolor.cfg`.

 ![Soldier Preview](/screenshots/soldier_apng.png)

 ![Demo Preview](/screenshots/demo_apng.png)

+## Recommended Addons

+Elandi's custom Tempus sprays https://github.com/Elandi-rj/sprays

+ghytd's custom Stickybomb particles https://gamebanana.com/mods/403012

 ## Common Issues: